hbroek/reken/documentation/developer-guide/chapter-5.md

 <my-component></my-component>
 ```

-The content of the component's template will replace the content of the element with the `data-component` attribute.
+The content of the component's template will replace the element's content with the `data-component` attribute.

 ## 5.3 Using Components and Slots